-Noah Markewitz, a sophomore at Riverhead High School, has already spent many hours at the Long Island Science Center as part of the SMART Physics Program where his passion for science began.
-Noah plays for the North East Regional Premiere (NERP) Soccer League on his team called Mattituck Alliance.
+Noah Markewitz, a junior at Riverhead High School, is a returning youth trustee.
+He has previously spent many hours at the Long Island Science Center as part of the SMART Physics Program where his passion for science began.
+He has also studied science at Dolan DNA Learning Center during the summer.
+Noah plays defender for the North East Regional Premiere (NERP) Soccer League on his team called Mattituck Alliance.
 His other interests and hobbies include long distance track and playing alto saxophone.

-Ryan DiResta, a sophomore at Riverhead High School, became interested in Physics and the Sciences after participating in our SMART Physics Program.
+Ryan DiResta, a junior at Riverhead High School, is a returning member.
+He became interested in Physics and the Sciences after participating in our SMART Physics Program.
 He also participates in several clubs at his school such as the Leaders Club and the Renaissance Club.
 Ryan also plays Varsity Soccer, JV Basketball, and runs Varsity Track.

 Members at Large:

-Catherine Tumminello, a sophomore at Bishop McGann Mercy Diocesan High School, loves science and math and hopes to pursue criminal justice and forensics in the future.
+Catherine Tumminello, a junior at Bishop McGann Mercy Diocesan High School and returning youth trustee, loves science and math and hopes to pursue criminal justice and forensics in the future.
 She has volunteered at Peconic Bay Medical Center and is an employee of the Long Island Aquarium and Exhibition Center.
 Catherine values physical exercise and enjoys playing tennis.
 She also plays the piano in her spare time.